 Other places worth visiting are towns such a Portimão for shopping, Carvoeiro, and Ferragudo.
 There are also a few water parks scattered about the Algarve if you fancy spending the day there (park openings will depend on the time of year)

 Food & Drink:

 I have one of the best steaks of my life at Fim Do Mundo in Ferragudo.
-It’s was literally the size of my arm and tasted way to perfect that I don’t think I will every have a steak as good as that again!
+It’s was literally the size of my arm and tasted way to perfect that I don’t think I will ever have a steak as good as that again!

 If you had the option of self-catering then I was highly recommend visiting Apolonia Supermarket where you can buy yourself ready made BBQ skewers and meats.
-This works out as a money saver while still having a delicious meals.
+This works out as a money saver while still having a delicious meal.

 The Algarve is filled with great places to have a drink and admire beautiful views.
-The Tivoli Carvoeiro is tucked away in a rock cover overlooking the ocean.
+The Tivoli Carvoeiro is tucked away in a rock cove overlooking the ocean.
 What a way to enjoy a cold one hey!